-The current study explored feedback from children aged 6-7 years (UK, Year 2) regarding their math feelings and reflections during and following engagement with a storybook approach to MA.
-The study aimed to normalise math talk and generally discover the extent of pupil engagement with this format in accordance with this pilot study and explore children's perspectives.
+The current study explored feedback from children age 6-7 years (UK, Year 2) regarding their math feelings and reflections during and following engagement with a storybook approach to MA.
+The study aimed to normalize math talk and generally discover the extent of pupil engagement with this format in accordance with this pilot study and to explore children's perspectives.
 The storybook encouraged children to apply their math understanding and ability, discuss strategies, reveal emotive responses, and explain reasons for these that could impact their engagement in math lessons and situations.
-Pertinent findings and implications are considered surrounding [1] the storybook and emotive responses, [2] math understanding and engagement.
+Pertinent findings and implications are considered surrounding: [1] the storybook and emotive responses, [2] math understanding and engagement, [3] normalizing math talk and emotion regulation, and [4] the utility of a storybook approach.
 We end the discussion by considering limitations and future directions, and outline concluding points.

-The storybook and emotive responses.
-The storybook generally encouraged all children to independently implement their individual math knowledge and understanding in varying ways, in some cases relative to their self-reported MA and attainment level, and in others, in contrast to these measures whereby in the latter stages of the story, children with medium to higher CMAS-UK scores expressed more positive math perspectives and suggests some influence of the positive messages and problem-solving opportunities within the story.
+The storybook and emotive responses

+The storybook generally encouraged all children to independently implement their individual math knowledge and understanding in varying ways.
+In some cases, this was relative to to their self-reported MA and attainment level and, in other cases, in contrast to these measures whereby in the latter stages of the story, children with medium to higher CMAS-UK scores expressed more positive math perspectives, suggesting some influence of the positive messages and problem-solving opportunities within the story.
 This may indicate an extent of emotion regulation that led to more cognitive capacity (Ashcraft & Krause, 2007) and enabled children to partake in the problems within the story.
-Previous works have attested to the effectiveness of expressive writing ahead of math tasks to better manage math anxiety (Park et al., 2014) although the storybook approach could be regarded as an 'expressive discussion' and is a more scaffolded and supported format for younger children.
+Previous works have attested to the effectiveness of expressive writing ahead of math tasks to better manage math anxiety (Park et al., 2014) although the storybook approach could be regarded as an "expressive discussion" and is a more scaffolded and supported format for younger children.
 In accordance with Buckley (2020), children focused on the experiences of the characters and linked these to their own emotions to provide a framework for understanding their own feelings.